-Based on the preliminary designs you approve in (PD) we work up more detailed plans, provide preliminary external elevations and explore concepts for the external expression of the building.
+Based on the preliminary designs you approve in PD Stage, we work up more detailed plans, provide preliminary external elevations and explore concepts for the external expression of the building.

-We prepare more detailed sketch plans and convert design drawings into CAD enabling us to present preliminary exterior design in a sketch 3D format.
+We prepare more detailed sketch plans and convert design drawings into CAD, which enables us to present preliminary exterior design in a sketch 3D format.

 Again, there are opportunities for client review and approval.

-Completion of (PD) and (SD) will provide you with completed sketch design plans, to scale, showing all areas designed.
+Completion of PD and SD drawings will provide you with completed sketch design plans, to scale, showing all areas designed.

-We set up of basic working drawings in CAD for liaison with consultants, determine and review construction techniques and details to extent sufficient to discuss with them.
+We set up basic working drawings in CAD for liaison with consultants, and assess and review construction techniques and details to an extent sufficient to discuss your design with them.

 The design is refined and client feedback is sought.

-We prepare preliminary schedules of windows and doors, liaise with Building Certifier and other authorities and undertake a BCA compliance check.
+We prepare preliminary schedules of windows and doors, liaise with a Building Certifier and other authorities, and undertake a BCA compliance check.

 Once our Design Services are complete, there are a couple of ways to proceed with documentation.